TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 Flow Pattern "Editing an existing Domain Object"
 --------------------------------------------------------------------------------------------------

-The flow pattern we will now present is quite similar to the previous one.
+The flow pattern we now present you, is quite similar to the previous one.
 We again need two action Methods, which this time we call :php:`editAction()` and
 :php:`updateAction()`.
 The Method